phoenixframework/phoenix/guides/contexts.md

 This time around, we used the `phx.gen.context` task, which is just like `phx.gen.html`, except it doesn't generate the web files for us.
 Since we already have controllers and templates for managing users, we can integrate the new credential features into our existing web form.

 We can see from the output that Phoenix generated an `accounts/credential.ex` file for our `Accounts.Credential` schema, as well as a migration.
-Notably, phoenix said it was `* injecting` code into the existing `accounts/accounts.ex` context file and test file.
+Notably, phoenix said it was `* injecting` code into the existing `accounts.ex` context file and test file.
 Since our `Accounts` module already exists, Phoenix knows to inject our code here.

 Before we run our migrations, we need to make one change to the generated migration to enforce data integrity of user account credentials.
 In our case, we want a user's credentials to be deleted when the parent user is removed.
 Make the following change to your `*_create_credentials.exs` migration file in `priv/repo/migrations/`: